 Jump to navigation

-Dr. Robert Werthwein is the Director of the Office of Behavioral Health, holding the position since October 2017.
-Dr. Werthwein directs the operations and administrative oversight of the public behavioral health system including programs consisting of mental health and substance use community programs, as well as operation of the Colorado Mental Health Institutes at Fort Logan and Pueblo.
-The OBH Director also leads in providing policy, performance management, fiscal and administrative tools, and oversight to a large group of mental health facilities, treatment centers and clinics statewide.
-Dr. Werthwein earned his doctorate in Clinical Psychology from Howard University.
-His training focused on the treatment of under-served populations and research of improved care delivery systems.
+Robert Werthwein is the director of the Office of Behavioral Health.
+Werthwein directs the operations and administrative oversight of the public behavioral health system, including programs consisting of mental health and substance use community programs, as well as operation of the Colorado Mental Health Institutes at Fort Logan and Pueblo.
+Werthwein, who joined CDHS in 2013, also leads in providing policy, performance management, fiscal and administrative tools, and oversight to a large group of mental health facilities, treatment centers and clinics statewide.

-Minna Castillo Cohen is the Director of the Office of Children, Youth and Families, holding the position since November 2017.
-Ms. Cohen is responsible for directing the operations of programs and facilities that improve the safety, independence and well-being of Colorado's children, youth and families.
-She will oversee OCYF’s three divisions -- Child Welfare, Youth Services and the Domestic Violence Program -- as well as the Colorado Juvenile Parole Board.
+Minna Castillo Cohen is the director of the Office of Children, Youth and Families.
+Since 2017, Castillo Cohen has directed the operations of programs and facilities that improve the safety, independence and well-being of Colorado's children, youth and families.
+She oversees Child Welfare, Youth Services and the Domestic Violence Program — as well as the Colorado Juvenile Parole Board, the Colorado Sexual Health Initiative (CoSHI) and the Medical Oversight Unit.
 She has served for 20 years in the nonprofit sector, with all of her work focused on serving children, youth and families.
-Castillo Cohen’s experience includes serving immigrant and refugee youth through prevention projects focused on substance use prevention, bicultural competence, identity development and mentoring; providing fiscal management and oversight of the quality improvement initiatives for early education classrooms across Denver; and building and maintaining relationships with community partners across sectors to understand and address current community needs, trends, and gaps in resources.

 The Office of Children, Youth and Families (OCYF) shares the CDHS vision for the people of Colorado to be safe, healthy and prepared to achieve their greatest aspirations.